 Apart from the disruptions caused to the different machineries of PN, cell culture studies show that these aggregated proteins have a tendency to spread.
 However, despite protein aggregation and spreading being a common feature in neurodegenerative diseases, the mechanism of internalization and transmission is extremely specific to each disease.

-VIDEO Diseases and Their Link to Proteostasis
+Diseases and Their Link to Proteostasis

 Defects or alteration in the proteostasis pathways are linked to a number of diseases.